xavitrigo/fxstreet-interview-francesc-xavier/README.md

 1. Go to this LINK where we have placed the basic interface for the service.
 2. The aim of the test is to replicate the interface with a full functional Web API.
-3. The API must persist the data in whatever database you feel confortable.
+3. The Web API must persist the data in whatever database you feel confortable.
 (In case you want to use Azure contact developer@fxstreet.com to get the credentials).
 4. The service should be available via a public URL.
 (In case you want to use Azure contact developer@fxstreet.com to get the credentials).
 5. The code must be available in Github.